SuperiorJT/angular2-qrcode/README.md

 [![npm version](https://badge.fury.io/js/angular2-qrcode.svg)](https://badge.fury.io/js/angular2-qrcode)
 # angular2-qrcode
 angular2-qrcode is a component that you can easily integrate into your project.
-It relies on [qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) to generate QR Codes.
+It relies on [qrious](https://github.com/neocotic/qrious) to generate QR Codes.

+## Breaking Changes for 2.0.0

+`data` has been replaced with `value`.
+For those that don't need the new features of `2.0.0`, just keep using `1.0.5`.
+No change will be needed unless you upgrade.

+The `type` field has also been removed.

 ## Install